Lightspeed (magazine)

 Lightspeed is an American online fantasy and science fiction magazine edited and published by John Joseph Adams.
 The first issue was published in June 2010 and it has maintained a regular monthly schedule since.
-The magazine currently publishes four original stories and four reprints in every issue, in addition to interviews with the authors and other nonfiction.
+The magazine published four original stories and four reprints in every issue, in addition to interviews with the authors and other nonfiction.
 All of the content published in each issue is available for purchase as an ebook and for free on the magazine's website.
-Lightspeed also makes selected stories available as a free podcast, produced by Audie Award–winning editor Stefan Rudnicki.
+Lightspeed also made selected stories available as a free podcast, produced by Audie Award–winning editor Stefan Rudnicki.

 History

 Lightspeed was founded and run as a science fiction magazine by publisher Sean Wallace of Prime Books with John Joseph Adams as editor.
 Wallace also published Lightspeed's sister publication Fantasy Magazine; Adams came on as editor of Fantasy Magazine with the March 2011 issue.
 During this period the magazine was headquartered in Gaithersburg, Maryland.
 Lightspeed became an SFWA-qualifying market in July 2011.

 In November 2011 Adams purchased Lightspeed and Fantasy Magazine from Wallace.
 With the January 2012 issue, the first published under Adams's ownership, the content of both magazines was combined under the Lightspeed masthead, and Fantasy Magazine was discontinued as an entity.
 The Fantasy Magazine staff was also absorbed into Lightspeed.

 In September 2013, Lightspeed announced their first Special Issue, titled "Women Destroy Science Fiction", an anthology entirely written and edited by women.
 This issue was funded via Kickstarter, earning $53,136 with an original goal of $5,000.
 The additional funds allowed Lightspeed to publish further volumes, entitled "Women Destroy Fantasy" and "Women Destroy Horror."